javierblancotech/javierblancotech/README.md

 <h1 align="center">Hello 👋, My name is Javier Blanco</h1>
 <h3 align="center">I'm passionate about technology.
 Especially Python🐍, JavaScript, PHP and SQL.
-Interested in fields such as Artificial Intelligence, Machine Learning, Big Data, Data Science with Python [Pandas, NumPy, Scikit-learn and Matplolib]</h3>
+Interested in fields such as Artificial Intelligence, Machine Learning, Big Data, Data Science with Python [Pandas, NumPy, Scikit-learn and Matplotlib]</h3>

 - 👨‍💻 All of my projects are available at [https://javierblanco.tech/](https://javierblanco.tech/)

-- 💬 Ask me about **Python🐍 [Pandas, NumPy, Scikit-learn and Matplolib], JavaScript, PHP, SQL | Machine Learning & Data Science**
+- 💬 Ask me about **Python🐍 [Pandas, NumPy, Scikit-learn and Matplotlib], JavaScript, PHP, SQL | Machine Learning & Data Science**

 - 📫 How to reach me **info@javierblanco.tech**